-One of the biggest challenges salespeople face is learning the difference between a lead and a viable prospect (a lead that has real potential to become a customer).
-Not everyone you speak with will be a good fit for your product or service, and effective salespeople should be able to recognize that early on.
+One of the main hurdles faced by B2B sales professionals is distinguishing between a lead and a viable prospect (a lead that has real potential to become a customer).
+It is crucial to understand that not every person you engage with will align well with your product or service.
+Therefore, effective salespeople must swiftly identify this disparity.

 Here are 15 sales qualifying questions that can help you figure out early on who deserves your time and effort, and why they work.